-The USQ Makerspace is a community space for all students and staff to come together to make and create.
-The makerspace can be used for class projects, student clubs, to test an idea you might have or just for fun.
-Currently, the makerspace has a 3D Printer, a badge maker, hand tooling, craft materials and much more.
+The USQ Makerspace is a community space for hands-on making with new digital fabrication technologies and traditional crafts.
+The Makerspace can be used for class projects, research, personal projects and hardware prototyping.
+Currently, the Makerspace has 3D Printers, 3D scanner, soldering station, a badge maker, hand tooling, a sewing machine, craft materials and much more.

 The USQ Makerspace community welcomes your participation and ideas.
-Visit the space, share your expertise as a peer mentor, offer a workshop or activity, donate or suggest resources for the space, organise a class session or join the USQ Maker club at email@example.com.
+Share your expertise as a peer mentor, attend or offer a workshop or activity, donate or suggest resources for the space, or collaborate on our In Moov open source robot build.

 Getting creative with digital content